Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 * Emissive Color (I haven't talked about it but it's really simple, you just add it to the ray contribution like it's a light so it's just $L_e()$ function).
 * Roughness which changes the microfacet distribution.
 * Metallic.
 Determines whether to sample dielectric lobes or the conductors one.
 * Anisotropy.
+Stretches the highlights.
-Changes the direction of highlights.
+* Anisotropy Rotation.
+Changes the direction of stretching.
 * Specular Tint.
 I also haven't talked about this one, it just tints the color of specular (dielectric) highlights to the material color.
 * Transparency.
 * IOR.
 Index of Refraction, it determines how much the path of ray is bent when entering a medium (like glass).